victorlaiyeeteng/crypto-exchange/README.md

-# Cryptocurrency Exchange (Work in Progress)
+# Cryptocurrency Exchange
-Backend service to trade cryptocurrencies

-## Features
-#### Matching Engine
-Matches buy and sell orders in the orderbook, allowing for efficient and fair execution of trade
+featuring a simple matching engine that matches buy and sell orders in the orderbook